titan2903/grup-project-phase-2/README.md

 - Jessica Sugianto
 - Hamzah Abdullah Mubarak

+3rd Party we used in this Project:
+- Google Search
+- OMDb
+- Calenderific

 An Simple Movie List Application with some features:
 1. Search Movie by Title
 2. Search Detail Movie by ID